 El Paso, Texas

 The prospective retail complex was named BASSETT CENTER as a homage to Charles Nebeker Bassett (1880-1944) a prominent El Paso civic leader.
-The mall-to-be would be developed by a joint venture of the Charles Bassett Corporation, Home Mortgage Company (of El Paso) and Northwestern Mutual Life Insurance Company (of Milwaukee, Wisconsin).
+The mall-to-be would be developed by a joint venture of the Charles N. Bassett Corporation, El Paso's Home Mortgage Company and Milwaukee's Northwestern Mutual Life Insurance Company.
 Ground was broken on February 18, 1961.

 Major stores were a (28,000 square foot) S.S.
 Kresge 5 & 10, (17,000 square foot) Walgreen Drug, (10,100 square foot) Wyatt's Cafeteria and (21,300 square foot) Safeway supermarket.
 This store was located in a southeast parking area Convenience Center.

-The first motion picture venue at BASSETT CENTER, the National General Corporation Fox Theatre at Bassett Center, was dedicated on December 23, 1965.
+The National General Corporation Fox Theatre at Bassett Center showed a first feature on December 23, 1965.
 This freestanding cinema, which was adjacent to the Safeway Convenience Center, was twinned in 1976, quaded in the late 1970s and shuttered in 1980.

 In order to compete effectively with the up-and-coming CIELO VISTA MALL, BASSETT CENTER was given a major renovation.
 In 1973, the Popular store was enlarged to 194,400 square feet.
 Then, the mall's open shopping concourse was enclosed and climate-controlled.

 This 1.3 million dollar project got underway in January 1974 and was completed in the following December.
-White terrazzo tile and red brick flooring were installed along the mallway.
-Carpeted seating areas, skylights and lush, tropical foliage were also added.
-When the construction dust settled, BASSETT CENTER encompassed 521,300 leasable square feet and housed fifty-six stores and services.
+White terrazzo tile and red brick flooring was laid along the shopping concourse.
+Carpeted seating areas, skylights and lush, tropical foliage were also installed.
+When all construction dust settled, BASSETT CENTER encompassed 521,300 leasable square feet and housed fifty-six stores and services.

-A second phase of remodeling commenced in February 1981.
 A 2-level (85,200 square foot) Mervyn's was built onto the south-facing front of the complex.
-The store's grand opening took place on November 8 of the same year.
-By this time, a 3 million dollar mall face lift was underway, which brought new flooring, landscaping and lighting and a refurbished exterior.
+Its grand opening was held on November 8, 1981.
+By this time, a 3 million dollar mall face lift was underway, which brought new flooring, landscaping, lighting and a refurbished exterior.

-In the following year, The White House downsized its store to 65,000 square feet.
+In the next year, The White House downsized its store to 65,000 square feet.
 It re-opened on October 18, 1984.
-Abandoned space, on the north side of the building, became the new West Mall shopping concourse.
-Its first tenants opened in July 1985.
+Abandoned space, on the north side of the building, became a new West Mall shopping concourse.
+Tenants began opening in July 1985.
 Among twenty new stores were Cutlery World, Footprints, Today's Man and Lane Bryant.

-In January 1992, The White House was shuttered.
-Its was demolished, with a 1-level (117,300 square foot) Target Greatland opening on the spot on October 9, 1993.
-The mall's West Mall had also been extended.
-By this time, the original Safeway and movie theater had been knocked down.
+The White house store was shuttered in January 1992.
+Its was demolished, with a 1-level (117,300 square foot) Target Greatland opening on October 9, 1993.
+The West Mall had also been extended.
+By this time, the original Safeway and movie theater outparcels had been knocked down.

 Popular Dry Goods closed for good on November 6, 1995.
 Dillard's assumed the store space and opened in March 1996.
 This store went dark in February 2001.
 The building was demolished in early 2003, with a 1-level (140,700 square foot) Costco opening on November 13, 2003.